Topological superconductivity in quasicrystals: Model

 In terms of this projector and $Q=I-P$, with $I$ the identity operator, we can define the projected position operators,

 where

-Here $N$ is the total number of vertices, $x_i$ is the $x$ coordinate of the $i$th vertex rescaled to $[0,1]$, and similarly for $Y$.
+Here $N$ is the total number of vertices, $x_i$ is the $x$ coordinate of the $i$th vertex rescaled to $\left[0,1\right)$, and similarly for $Y$.
+Namely, each vertex (lattice site) of a 2D system is mapped onto the surface of a torus.
 The Bott index is defined by

-which is quantized to be a nonzero integer (zero) in topologically nontrivial (trivial) phase.
-We use the periodic boundary condition (PBC) for calculation of the Bott index.
-In nontrivial topological states the periodic and open boundary conditions (OBC) result in a gapfull and gapless energy spectrum, respectively.
+which is quantized to be a nonzero integer (zero) in a topologically nontrivial (trivial) phase.
+We use the periodic boundary condition (PBC) for large enough system size to calculate the Bott index.
+In nontrivial topological states the periodic and open boundary conditions (OBC) result in a gapful and gapless energy spectrum, respectively.
 The latter is a direct consequence of the bulk-boundary correspondence \cite{RevModPhys.88.035005}.
-Application of PBC to Ammann-Beenker quasicrystal supercells is relatively simple.
-We first identify a large square-lattice portion of the quasicrystal that has similar edges, and then apply PBC to each pair of two parallel edges.
-For Penrose quasicrystals we use the approximant method \cite{PhysRevB.43.8879}.
+To apply PBC to AB quasicrystal supercells, we first identify a large square portion of the quasicrystal that has similar edges, and then apply PBC to each pair of parallel edges.
+Our method of generating AB approximants is described in detail in the Appendix.
+For Penrose quasicrystals we use the multigrid method \cite{deBruijn,PhysRevB.43.8879}.
+Details of our method of generating Penrose approximants are explained in the Appendix of Ref.~\cite{ghadimi2020}.